tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

  - Keep resource usage in-check, and optimize it when necessary
  - Allow secure access to applications running inside containers.

 With all these built-in benefits, **it makes sense to use container orchestrators to manage containers**.

+#### Where to Deploy Container Orchestrators?

+Most container orchestrators can be deployed on the infrastructure of our choice.
+We can deploy them on bare metal, VMs, on-premise, or on a cloud of our choice.
+For example, Kubernetes can be deployed on our laptop/workstation, inside a company's datacenter, on AWS, on OpenStack, etc. There are even one-click installers available to set up Kubernetes on the cloud, like Google Kubernetes Engine on Google Cloud, or Azure Container Service on Microsoft Azure.
+Similar solutions are available for other container orchestrators, as well.

 <br>
 <br>